Haripriya Wellness

 Is Yoga for me?

 Yes!
-Yoga is for everyone; Regardless of your age, physical ability, religion or culture.
+Yoga is for everyone; Regardless of your age, physical ability, race, gender, religion or culture.
 Although yoga originated in ancient India, it has become a part of our Western life as well and applies to all people.
 Whether you want to simply stretch your muscles or are on your own path of spiritual development, yoga holds that space to meet you where you are now.
 It is truly your own practice, simply guided by another.
 Again, it's important to try out different styles and teachers to find one which yo connect with.
 Private yoga sessions are also an option for those who have a specific goal in mind of just want the comfort of practice privately.

 Benefits of Yoga